Advanced Skincare & Facials

 Electrolysis uses an electrical current (diathermy) which produces heat, this is then used to remove or cauterise the blemish.
+A new sterile needle is used for each client.

 The Beauty Suite is approved and licensed by the Environmental Health department of the Local Authority for this treatment.